MileHacker Logo

 • Colonial Architecture: Stroll through beautifully preserved streets.

-• Xochicalco: A significant pre-Columbian archaeological site nearby for a day trip.
+• Xochicalco: A significant pre-Columbian archaeological site nearby for an excursion.

 • Santa Prisca Church: A masterpiece of Churrigueresque Baroque art and devotion.